MarkBiesheuvel/optimizely-labs/wx2/README.md

 # `[WX2]` Build your first web experiment in Optimizely

-In this hands-on lab, you will create a feature experiment from scratch.
+In this hands-on lab, you will create a web experiment from scratch.

 ## Prerequisites